 For others who are physically alone in their new setting with no familiar faces around them, an immediate solution is making contact with people back home.

-This will ground you, it will tell you that life is continuing as it always has, that those who are important in your life are still a constant presence in your life.
+This will ground you.
+It will tell you that life is continuing as it always has, and that those who are important in your life are still a constant presence in your life.

 This is how you stave off any long-term feelings of loneliness…and it is very much up to you to work consistently hard at making friends and putting yourself in a position to meet people and spend time with them.